lawalter/r-shiny-electron-app/README.md

 <b>Objective:</b> Write a comprehensive guide for anyone interested in creating an R Shiny Electron app.
 This guide assumes the user has intermediate R coding skills, intermediate ability to use the terminal, and little to no experience with JavaScript.

+<b>Acknowledgements:</b> I credit <a href="https://github.com/dirkschumacher/r-shiny-electron">Dirk Shumacher</a> for writing most scripts in this repo, only some of which I edited with only minor changes.
+In addition, <a href="https://www.travishinkelman.com/post/deploy-shiny-electron/">Travis Hinkelman</a> created the groundwork for this guide, which I made changes to in order to avoid warnings and reports of vulnerabilities and to ultimately allow the app to launch.

 <b>Note:</b> I recommend building your app using macOS if possible; it is _much_ simpler than Windows.

 ### Navigation